Skip to main content

 --serviceThe global daemon service plus daemon state metadata

---dataPlatform data directory plus legacy repo-local .bitloops/ data
+--dataPlatform data directory plus repo-local .bitloops/ data

 --cachingPlatform cache directory